NEW! Listen to this blog on Depression by pressing the “Play” button below!

 While many veterans experience physical injuries and ailments following active duty, mental health is a concern as well.
 Depression is one of the most common mental health issues that former service members face along with PTSD.
 Much like post-traumatic stress disorder, this illness is often invisible and can be tricky to characterize.
 However, depression can have life-long effects on a veteran’s well being and daily life.

-Fortunately, veterans suffering from depression may be eligible for service-connected disability benefits.
+Fortunately, veterans suffering from depression may be eligible for service-connected disability benefits through the U.S. Department of Veterans Affairs.
 This guide will break down the VA rating for depression, as well as PTSD.
 If you’d like to learn more about the comorbidity of PTSD and depression, click here.
+Below is our video on everything you need to know about Depression and the VA!

 Understanding The VA Rating For Depression